 How we lost money: Cab and gas

 l saw a cab driver pull up.
 I ran up to him and almost tearfully explained that l needed to use his cellphone to make a phone call.
 I called Federico, who at this point was so panicked, he had called the cops and a search was now out for the foreigner who had been hijacked or taken since their calls went unanswered.
 What a mess!

 She additionally gave us the name of a wonderful eatery that was close by.
 We were starving.
 Thanks to her and the cab driver, the day was made better, and l am so grateful.
-So, long story short, we are here in Cordoba and will try to make Schweppes Bitter Lemon from our lemons :-) .
+So, really long, long story short, we stayed in Cordoba and make Schweppes Bitter Lemon from our lemons 🙂 .

 He was more worried that l had gotten in an accident or something horrific.
 We chucked it up to part of the highs and lows of traveling.
-It sucks to have lost over 500 dollars between the flight and the resort stay, but c’est la vie.
+It sucks to have lost over 600 euros between the flight, the resort stay and the other things like gas, and of course spent more money having to pay for the hostel and meals, but c’est la vie.
 Thinking back, we lost even more than that for the airline change fees while my brother was in hospital.

-Protect your trip with the right Travel Insurance
+Protect your trip with the Right Travel Insurance

 I have heard numerous scary stories of friends like Terry needing medical help and Betsy with a medical emergency while out of their home country.
 Without travel insurance, the amount of money that would have to come out of pocket would have been devastating.
 Learn from our travel fail and protect yourself.